upn3xt/chrono/journal/JOURNAL.md

 The garbage problem is back and now even the previous solution isn't 100% effective, but now the code generator is better each time.
 The amount of rework tho is kinda ahh.

+## Ownership, lifetimes and clean IR

+Fixed the garbage thing by using dupe instead of allocPrint, smart choice.
+It did cross my mind b4 but I didn't want my compiler to be slow.
+But it really needed the variable that was holding the value(the name of variables/functions/etc..) have a straight copy of the pointer's value instead of just a partial allocation(don't know if that makes sense but I just understand).
+Also the concept of ownership and lifetimes is starting to make sense little by little.
+And finally that clean IR.